eclipse-tractusx/traceability-foss/docs/arc42.md

 The Trace-X instance uses the policy which includes the defined constraint and transforms it into a valid EDC policy request.
 The EDC policy request will be used for creating a policy for the required notification contracts.

-This sequence diagram describes the process of retrieving the correct policy by IRS Policy Store based on the constraint given by Trace-X and reuses it for creating an EDC policy.
+This sequence diagram describes the process of retrieving the correct policy by IRS policy store based on the constraint given by Trace-X and reuses it for creating an EDC policy.

 ![arc42_016](https://eclipse-tractusx.github.io/traceability-foss/docs/assets/arc42/arc42_016.png)
 ```bash